SUBSCRIBE TO

 How Sugar Effects Kids

 Research has found links between kids’ high-sugar diets and problems with sleep, learning, and emotional health.
-A diet high, including sugary foods and drinks, has also been associated with a higher risk of developing acne.
+A diet high, including sugary foods and soft drinks, has also been associated with a higher risk of developing acne.
 Consuming too much sugar is associated with lower scores on tests of cognitive function.
-While kids are still developing, they need nutrient rich foods for their growing minds and bodies.
+While kids are still developing, they need nutrient-rich fruits and vegetables for their growing minds and bodies.

 Effects of Sugar on the Brain

 Sugar impacts the brain’s reward response by connecting sugar with feelings of pleasure.
 Over time, more significant amounts of the substance are required to reach the same reward level.
 Sugar can also cause inflammation in the brain, contributing to memory loss later in life.
-All of which can be reversed by following a healthy lifestyle.
+However, all of this can be reversed by following a healthy lifestyle.

 The Truth about Sugar

-Excessive sugar consumption can contribute to consuming too many calories and lead to weight gain.
-Being overweight increases your risk of health problems such as heart disease, some cancers, and type 2 diabetes.
+Excessive sugar consumption can contribute to consuming too many calories and ultimately lead to weight gain.
+Being overweight increases the risk of developing various health problems, including heart disease, certain types of cancer, and type 2 diabetes.

 One Response